naruka1023/pronet-challenge/README.md

 # Pronet Challenge App

-An Angular app that displays a landing page, characters, its detail page, and lets users mark/unmark favorites.
+An Angular app that displays a landing page, list of characters, its detail page, a search bar for characters, and lets users mark/unmark favorites.

 ---